- Semgrep in CI

 Use this reference to configure Semgrep's behavior in CI environments by setting environment variables.
 You can set these variables within a CI configuration file or your CI provider's interface.
 Refer to your CI provider's documentation for the correct syntax.
 Examples are written for a Bash environment unless otherwise stated.

-You can also set many of these environment variables within your local development environment.
-Set these variables in your command line then run semgrep ci --config p/default
+- You can also set many of these environment variables within your local development environment.
+Set these variables in your command line then run

-while logged out of Semgrep CLI to test these environment variables locally.
+while logged in Semgrep CLI to test these environment variables locally.

 Environment variables for configuring scan behavior